 The CCPA was introduced as a State Law in California and enacted on 1 January 2020.
 Although the CCPA does not, like the GDPR, require users to opt-in to the collection and use of their personal information, it requires the implementation of specific privacy notices and opt-out tools.
-Specifically, the CCPA provides users with ownership over any privacy information and requires businesses processing California users' identifiable personal information to enable users to inter alia:
+Specifically, the CCPA provides users with ownership over any privacy information and requires businesses processing California users' personally identifiable information (PII) to enable users to:

-- Know what identifiable personal information is collected; - Know whether and to whom their personal information is disclosed; - Opt-out of its sale; - Access any personal information collected; and - Request deletion of personal information collected.
+- Know what PII is collected;

+- Know whether and to whom their PII is disclosed;

+- Opt-out of its sale;

+- Access any PII collected; and

+- Request deletion of PII collected.